 - 1. Water supplies and treatment capacity are not adequate to meet long term growth needs of the cities and county. - 2.
 There is a lack of water distribution and storage infrastructure in much of the county. - 3.
 There is a lack of sufficient wastewater treatment and collection infrastructure in the cities and unincorporated areas. - 4.
 Additional recreational facilities are needed throughout the county and cities. - 5.
-Fire protection facility improvements are needed in the rural areas of the county as well as along SR 515.

-6. There is very little intergovernmental cooperation in the provision of water, sewer, and recreation facilities.
+Fire protection facility improvements are needed in the rural areas of the county as well as along SR 515. - 6.
+There is very little intergovernmental cooperation in the provision of water, sewer, and recreation facilities. - 7.
+Mapping of countywide infrastructure and facilities is fragmented and incomplete.

 - 1. A number of plans have been completed since the last Comprehensive update that address future needs including a Fire Protection Plan and Recreation Master Plan. - 2.
-Both the County and City are in the process of developing Water and Wastewater Facilities - 3.
+Both the County and City are in the process of developing Water and Wastewater Facilities Plans. - 3.
 A proposed multi-county Water and Sewer Authority will provide opportunities to develop additional water supplies as well as water and wastewater facilities. - 4.
-A variety of financing options are available such as impact fees, special districts, SPLOST tax programs and other to assist in financing needed facilities.
+A variety of financing options are available such as impact fees, special districts, SPLOST tax programs and other to assist in financing needed facilities. - 5.
+A comprehensive mapping effort of local infrastructure and facilities could benefit city and county department, local businesses, and local citizens.

 - 1. Implement the proposed Regional Water Authority with Gilmer, Murray and Gordon Counties to develop additional water supplies for the region. - 2.
 Consider the formation of an independent water and sewer authority to plan and manage services county-wide.
 (The City of Jasper does not concur with this.) - 3.
 Implement the recommendations of the County Recreation Master Plan completed in 2007. - 4.
 Implement the recommendations of the County Fire Protection Plan completed in 2006. - 5.
 Provide additional fire protection facilities along SR 515. - 6.
 Coordinate with the county school system in the development of new schools to share facilities and services (recreation facilities, community meeting facilities, computer usage for job training purposes, continuing education programs, etc.) - 7.
 Develop a Capital Improvements Program and an impact fee program so that new development pays for recreation, fire protection, roads, and other eligible infrastructure needs as development occurs. - 8.
-Require large, planned communities to provide needed infrastructure within their development as part of the plan approval process.
+Require large, planned communities to provide needed infrastructure within their development as part of the plan approval process. - 9.
+Implement a countywide, comprehensive GIS mapping system.